ShafeenTejani/ShafeenTejani.github.io/_posts/2016-12-27-style-transfer.markdown

   <img src="{{site.url}}/assets/images/style_transfer/prisma_boat.png" style="margin-left: 0.5em;"/>
 </p>

 It's no surprise that neural networks are at the heart of this capability.
-The first major step in this field was introduced in the paper [An Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) in September 2015.
-Gatys et. al show that the task of transferring the style from one image to the content of another can be posed as an minimisation problem which can be solved through training a neural network.
+The first major step in this field was introduced in the paper [A Neural Algorithm of Artistic Style](https://arxiv.org/abs/1508.06576) in September 2015.
+Gatys et. al show that the task of transferring the style from one image to the content of another can be posed as an optimisation problem which can be solved through training a neural network.
 In this post I'll attempt to briefly summarise the main concepts from the paper and share some results I obtained from my own implementation of the algorithm in TensorFlow.

 # Convolutional neural networks